 Patients can be admitted to Victorian hospitals in planned and unplanned ways.
 This includes those who have been treated at an emergency department, and those with an appointment with a hospital specialist.

 Tap the buttons below for specific data about patients treated while admitted to hospital.
-You can search by hospital and date.
+You can filter by hospital.

 Scroll further down for more information about the data (measures).